 openSUSE is a popular Linux distribution developed by the community-supported openSUSE Project.
-The openSUSE main goals is to make openSUSE the easiest Linux for anyone to obtain and the most widely used Linux distribution.
+The openSUSE main goal is to make openSUSE the easiest Linux for anyone to obtain and the most widely used Linux distribution.

-The history of openSUSE
+The History of openSUSE

 openSUSE history began in Germany in 1992 when four Linux enthusiasts set up a small company.
-Their name at founding was “S.u.S.E.”, the German acronym for “Software und System-Entwicklung” which means “Software and systems development” in English.
+Its name at its founding was “S.u.S.E.,” the German acronym for “Software und System-Entwicklung” which means “Software and systems development” in English.

 The first version of SUSE Linux, S.u.S.E.
-Linux 1.0 was released in 1994.
-It was basically Slackware scripts translated into German.
+Linux 1.0, was released in 1994.
+It was Slackware scripts translated into German.
 In other words, it was a German version of Slackware Linux.

 After that, in 1996, the first distribution under the name S.u.S.E.
 Linux was published as S.u.S.E.
-Linux 4.2, a reference to number 42, the answer to “The Ultimate Question of Life, the Universe and Everything” from the Hitchhiker’s Guide to the Galaxy.
+Linux 4.2, a reference to number 42, the answer to “The Ultimate Question of Life, the Universe, and Everything” from The Hitchhiker’s Guide to the Galaxy.

-SuSE then adopted a system of packaging with RPM format followed by the launch of a graphical system administration tool YaST which became one of the backbone and advantages of the SuSE Linux until today.
+SuSE then adopted a system of packaging with RPM format, followed by the launch of a graphical system administration tool YaST which became one of the backbone and advantages of the SuSE Linux until today.

 In January 2004, Novell acquired SuSE Linux AG for $210 million.

 On August 4, 2005, Novell announced that the SUSE Professional series would become more open with the launch of the openSUSE Project community.